coolshare/NewFramework-SchemaDriven/README.md

           {"path":"Campus.name", props:{"label":"Closest campus", "typeList":<b>["0", "2", "1"]</b>}},
             ...
         ]
+      },
+      //Nested View
+      "CombinedView": {
+        "fields": [
+          {"name":"studenView", props:{"schemaName":"StudentView"}},
+          {"name":"teacherView", props:{"schemaName":"TeacherView"}},
+            ...
+        ]
       }
 </pre>
       As you can see above, fields in each view definition will overwrite the props with the same name in the "schema" so that each view can have its own characters.
-For example, "StudentView" and "TeacherView" both contain "Campus.name" but each wants to display the campus names in its own order so they use "typeList" to tell the order differently
+For example, "StudentView" and "TeacherView" both contain "Campus.name" but each wants to display the campus names in its own order so they use "typeList" to tell the order differently.
+View can be nested like "CombinedView" above
       </p>
       </ul>
   </div>